Why Losing Doesn't Always Suck

 The real sustenance is in how we do things, not necessarily what we do.

-I've always found this invisible force in my race successes and also my failures; as if a GPS was leading me through life's alleys and passageways.
+I've always found this invisible force in my race successes and my failures; as if a GPS was leading me through life's alleys and passageways.
 So much so that I couldn't imagine crediting myself.
 Winning certain races opened doors.
 They established a sort of escalator that propelled me onwards.
 If the work was done, then a path would appear.

 This is how beautifully dynamic sport is.
 There's no single outcome.
 A journey in sport is nothing more than a journey in life.
 The lessons are universal; the activity is secondary.